cysouw/diathesis/text/c11_infinitive.md

    Er lässt sich das Bärenfleisch schmecken.^[~~DWDS~~: Die Zeit, 22.11.1985, Nr.
 48]
 :::

 Finally, with agentive intransitive verbs like *wandern* 'to hike' [@nnext a], the *lassen+Infinitiv+Reflexiv* construction leads to a special diathesis, called *Möglichkeitsbewertung* here.
 The nominative subject is removed and an evaluative adverbial is necessary, like *gut* 'well' [@next a].
 Although the nominative is removed, this construction often occurs without a valency-simulating pronoun *es*.
-Verbs with a governed preposition, like *warten auf* 'to wait for' [@nnext b] are slightly different as (i) the governed preposition is retained, (ii) the valency simulating *es* is impossible and (iii) no evaluative adverbial is necessary.
+Verbs with a governed preposition, like *warten auf* 'to wait for' [@nnext b] are slightly different because wnen the governed preposition is retained, then (i) the valency simulating *es* is impossible and (ii) no evaluative adverbial is necessary (see [@sec:infinitive-lassen-reflexive-intransitive-governed]).

 ::: ex
 ~~Möglichkeitsbewertung~~